robenkleene/design-references/photoshop/photoshop-masks.md

 # Photoshop Masks

+- `⌥⌘G`: Mask layer to the layer below

+## Shape Layers

-To mask a layer from a Photoshop layer, `⌘-drag` the shape layer on to the layer to mask.
+To mask a layer from a shape layer, `⌘-drag` the shape layer onto the layer to mask.

 ## Tips